River Freshney

 The River Freshney is a river in the English county of North East Lincolnshire.
 The town of Grimsby stands on its banks.
 It rises from at least four springs on the edge of the Lincolnshire Wolds, although local folklore and oral tradition has it springing from Welbeck Hill.
-Originally it entered the tidal River Humber at Pyewipe, north west of Grimsby, but has been re-routed and now supplies Grimsby Docks.
+Originally it entered the tidal Humber estuary at Pyewipe, north west of Grimsby, but has been re-routed and now supplies Grimsby Docks.
 There was an existing haven within the borough of Grimsby but this suffered greatly with silting problems so in 1669 landowners agreed to the diversion of the Freshney through the town to the haven to provide fresh water and improve the flow.
 It is believed the work was completed in the very early 18th century.

 Route

 The river rises from a series of springs.
 The furthest south rises just to the north of Beelsby, close to the 200 ft contour.
 It flows north and is joined by another stream which flows past some earthworks, dating from the English Civil War, before both pass under the A18 Laceby to Barnoldby le Beck road.
 Team Gate Drain rises just to the west of Waltham and flows to the west.
 It is joined by the stream from Welbeck Hill, which rises close to the A18 road and the 65 ft contour.
 Having combined, they flow northwards, passing under the A46 road and the old course of the road through Laceby, both of which are called Grimsby Road.
 The river is called Laceby Beck as it flows along the eastern edge of Laceby.